Kazade/simulant-engine/README.md

 ## Roadmap / TODO

- * Make geoms work using the new Octree in generic/tri_octree.h
  * Finish the GL 1.x renderer
  * Switch the GL 2.x renderer with a GL 4.x one
  * Implement render-to-texture
  * Fix lightmaps in the Q2 bsp loader
  * Implement multiple LOD for meshes
  * Build in support for shadows
- * Finish skybox management
- * Add Dreamcast support (depends on GL 1.x)
+ * Improve Dreamcast support (depends on GL 1.x)
  * Restore Android support
- * Port to OSX and Windows, then iOS
+ * Port to Windows, then iOS
  * Implement VBO management in the GL 2.x renderer for improved performance

 ## Building